" Good fortune is what happens when opportunity meets with planning. "

 12.

-Writing Definition T-shirt
+Writing Definition Sweatshirt

 The act of writing involves a lot more work than just coming up with fictional events.
 You have to delve deep into your own psyche to make sense of things, to understand how the world works.
 And that can be a painful process.
 You have to be willing to be honest about the things you don’t want to be honest about.